hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 There are several ways that we will communicate this semester, all listed below.
 Please note that I take Saturdays off from email/text/etc., and I'm fairly limited on Sundays as well.
 I should be available any other day of the week, but weekends will be considerably less or not at all.

-Slack: The single most important way we'll stay in touch is our class Slack channel (http://dphspring2024.slack.com).
+Slack: The single most important way we'll stay in touch is our class Slack channel (http://dphspring2025.slack.com).
 I will invite you to the channel just before the semester begins.
 If you haven't used Slack already, it is an easy to use, intuitive project management platform that I use for teaching and at RRCHNM for project management.

 - **Email**: jheppler@gmu.edu.
 - **Zoom**: We'll be using Zoom throughout the semester for both individual meetings and our synchronous group sessions.
 The address of my Zoom room is [found here](/office-hours/).
-- **Cell**: I will provide my cell phone number via email.
-You should feel free to text me any time (although the weekend rule also holds for texts).
-Please be sure to identify yourself, because your phone number won't be in my contact list at first.
-If you call and aren't yet in my contacts, please text first so I know to answer.
-My phone screens every call not in my contact list.

 # Course Structure